stomp/stomp-spec/src/stomp-specification-1.1.md

 ## STOMP Frames

+STOMP is a frame based protocol which assumes a reliable 2-way streaming network protocol (such as TCP) underneath.
 The client and server will communicate using STOMP frames sent over the stream.
 A frame's structure looks like:

     command
     header1:value1